dgapitts/learning-docker/docs/brew-for-docker-setup.md

 # Problems with using brew for docker setup - Cannot connect to the Docker daemon

+## TLDR

+For the newbie there are a surprise number of brew options for a simple docker install

+As per the details below none of these worked as ™pure macosx command line setup™ for me!?

+The "final solution" for me was to, start docker app via GUI and click on a bunch of end user agreements

 ##  docker: command not found